PerttuHamalainen/LLMCode/readme.md

     python analyze.py --input test_data/bopp_test.csv --output test_result --input_instr test_data/bopp_instruction.txt --column "why_art" --emb_context=", as a reason for experiencing games as art"

+**To minimize API costs, it's best to first try with a small dataset** up to a few hundred of short texts.
+The last time we checked, the test  above cost less than 0.5€.

 The arguments used above are:

 <code>--input</code> The input .csv file